trimble-oss/tc-samples/Desktop/ClientDemo/readme.md

 Console application demosntrates following steps:

-1. to sign-in using web form.
+1. Sign-in using web form.
 2. List all projects
 3. Selects first project
 4. List all todos in the project